dice-group/Ontolearn/README.md

 ## Usage

-### Drill- A convolutional deep Q-learning approach that prunes the search space of refinement operators for class expression learning.
+### Drill- A convolutional deep Q-learning approach for concept learning.

 ```python
 from ontolearn import *